As founder of Whitlock Piano Studio, and as a teacher of music, I believe the following:

 - Parents play a pivotal role in the success of young musicians.
 The amount of necessary parental involvement will vary by child and age, but every student needs to feel support, encouragement, and investment from their families throughout the week.

-- Practice time must involve a balance of discipline and enjoyment.
+- Effective practice time involves a balance of discipline and enjoyment.
 Successful students focus their attention consistently throughout the week on all assigned material, but also spend time exploring music independently, in various styles that satisfy their musical curiosities.